-DADI is an example of how the bad decision of hiring an unskilled freelancer to write the white paper ruined the whole project, probably leading to the failure of the ICO.
+DADI is an example of how the bad decision of hiring an unskilled freelancer to write the white paper ruined the whole project, probably leading to the failure of the IDO.
 Red flags are all over the content:

 There may be other team members in the capacity of sales manager, project coordinator, etc., but the key positions are listed above.

 Along with the core team, the project’s advisory board provides strategic advice and offers assistance outside the company.
 Thus, companies benefit from their knowledge, and remain flexible in structure.
 The advisory board is an external, informal group, distinct from the core team.
 Looking thoroughly at the list of advisors, you should define their relationship with the project.
 Make their roles clear.
 Are they just supporting the project by believing in its success, or are they strongly involved in the process?
-Normally, they should share insights on the project, announcements, and updates, demonstrating their constant attention to the ICO project.
+Normally, they should share insights on the project, announcements, and updates, demonstrating their constant attention to the IDO project.
 Their contributions to social media shape the opinion of the public.
 Advisors with a good track record in the cryptocurrency world will add value to the project.

-The total cost of launching a successful ICO project varies.
+The total cost of launching a successful IDO project varies.
 Budget depends upon the components of the project, the level of professionalism on the part of the developers, and the amount of the planned investments:

 - $50-100k – technological aspects